cozie-app/cozie-apple-website/docs/3_cozie_v3/watch_survey_icons.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-There is two ways to add icons to the watch survey response options:
+There are two ways to add icons to the watch survey response options:
-1. Specify the filename of our built in icons without the file extension.
+1. Specify the filename of our built-in icons without the file extension.
 2. Specify the name of an SF symbol.

 [SF symbols](https://developer.apple.com/sf-symbols/) are built into Apple platforms (macOS, iOS, and watchOS).
 You can download [SF symbols](https://developer.apple.com/sf-symbols/)  on macOS.
 Alternatively,  you can browse them online on [https://github.com/andrewtavis/sf-symbols-online](https://github.com/andrewtavis/sf-symbols-online)